Chiro2002/triple_boot_commands/README.md

 - Solaris Image: Created using an existing disk (Windows VDI, 30GB).
 - Ubuntu Image: Located at the same location as the Windows VDI (90GB).

-## Instructions after successfully install 3 os
+## Instructions after successfully installed 3 disks images
 Follow the steps below to complete the assignment successfully.

 ### 1. Adding Solaris to GRUB Menu